rrwick/Basecalling-comparison/README.md

 <p align="center"><img src="images/nanopolish_identity.png" width="90%"></p>

 This plot shows the assembly identity distributions after Nanopolish, with pre-Nanopolish assembly identity distributions lightly drawn underneath.
 In every case, Nanopolish improved the assembly accuracy, and most post-Nanopolish assemblies are quite similar to each other and near 99.7% accurate.
-In a few cases, Nanopolish resulted in a ~100 bp insertion, which caused the distribution to drop down to 98.5%.
+In a few cases, Nanopolish resulted in a ~100 bp insertion, which caused the distribution to extend down to 98.5%.
 I'm not sure if this is an issue with Nanopolish (the insertion was erroneous) or with the reference sequence (the insertion was correct).

 Four of the 16 assemblies did not reach the 99.7% accuracy of the others.
 Nanonet's truncated reads may have caused problems for Nanopolish.
 Scrappie raw v1.0.0, basecRAWller and DeepNano probably suffered due to their low accuracy pre-Nanopolish assemblies.